MicrosoftDocs/customer-insights/topics/developers/tutorials/see-raw.md

 ---
 uid: developers/tutorials/see-raw
+title: Use the Event Explorer to view raw data
 ---
-## Use the Event Explorer to view raw data
+# Use the Event Explorer to view raw data

 You have downloaded the SDK and sent data.
 To verify this, you can use Event Explorer to view incoming events.